-Added specially with the ladies in mind.
+Added specially with your lady guests in mind.
 This elegant, delicate glass is what you serve your Martinis, Gin cocktails and other chilled drinks in.
 Shake or stir the drink with ice before pouring in to chill.
 Under no circumstances do you serve with ice.

 - Highball Glass

 For your fizzy cocktails to achieve maximum aesthetic potential.
-It looks great with garnishes and allows you to exercise some artistic license with paper umbrellas and lemon slices.
-Impress the ladies by making them think you’re more skilful than you really are.
+It looks great with garnishes and allows you to exercise some artistic license with paper umbrellas and lemon slices – a cheap trick to show you’re more skilful than you really are.

 - Boston Cocktail Shaker

 A simple yet essential contraption for vigorous mixing of drinks.
 Also a prime opportunity to flex those biceps.

 - Bar Spoon